Vince Foster: Depression and death

 Four days after the commencement speech, the White House travel office controversy erupted.

 Foster was the target of several critical Wall Street Journal editorials in June and July 1993, with titles such as "Who is Vincent Foster?"
 He became quite upset over the travel office matter and the possibility of a congressional hearing at which he might have been called to testify.
 Disliking the public spotlight and having continued weight loss and insomnia, he considered resigning his position but feared a personal humiliation upon returning to Arkansas.

 Struggling with depression, which after his death was assessed as clinical depression, Foster was prescribed the anti-depressant medication trazodone over the phone by his Arkansas doctor, starting with a low initial dosage.
 The next day, Foster was found dead in Fort Marcy Park, a federal park in Virginia.
 He was 48 years old.
 An autopsy determined that he was shot in the mouth and no other wounds were found on his body.

 A draft resignation letter was found torn into 27 pieces in his briefcase.
 The letter contained a list of grievances, including, "The WSJ editors lie without consequence" and saying, "I was not meant for the job or the spotlight of public life in Washington.
 Here ruining people is considered sport."

 His funeral mass was held at the St. Andrew's Cathedral in Little Rock.
 Bill Clinton gave a eulogy in which he recalled their boyhood times together and quoted a line from Leon Russell's "A Song for You": "I love you in a place that has no space and time."

-Foster was buried in Memory Gardens Cemetery in his hometown of Hope.
+Foster is buried in Memory Gardens Cemetery in his hometown of Hope.
 Foster was survived by his wife and three children.